If a retail worker injury has set you back, we'll help you move forward

 Defective equipment injuries

 Retail stores and supermarkets often house potentially dangerous machinery such as meat slicers, bread slicers and bakery ovens.
-Dangerous machinery accidents can cause crush, laceration or amputation injuries, the consequences of which are recognised by the Courts as being severe and potentially life-altering.
+Dangerous machinery accidents can cause crush, laceration or amputation injuries, the consequences of which are recognised by the courts as being severe and potentially life-altering.

 Retail operators must ensure that machinery is regularly inspected, maintained and repaired and that staff are trained in its safe operation.
 Guards and automatic shut off mechanisms should be fitted wherever necessary to reduce the risk of injury.